SAP/luigi/core/public-ie11/README.md

 ## Overview

-> Luigi Core with Internet Explorer 11 support.
+>**NOTE**: This is Luigi Core with Internet Explorer 11 support.
 If you do not need legacy browser support, see [@luigi-project/core](https://www.npmjs.com/package/@luigi-project/core).

 Luigi is a micro frontend orchestration framework written in Svelte.
 Use Luigi Core to implement the core application, and Luigi Client to ensure communication between the application and the micro frontend it hosts.